cloudquery/policies/transformations/azure/compliance-free/README.md

 WHERE status = 'fail'
 ```

-Which resource failed the most tests in the HIPPA HITRUST benchmark?
+Which resource failed the most tests in the HIPAA HITRUST benchmark?
 (PostgreSQL)
 ```sql
 SELECT resource_id, count(*) as failed_count
 FROM azure_compliance__hipaa_hitrust_v9_2_free